-So the third attempt has been the winning one!
-But now I have to carry out this project indeed!
-This blog will keep trace of my progress in this adventure.
-Here I will report the results of my research, but I will also talk about my life-changing experience in the US as well as I will report and comment on news that I find particularly interesting in my project’s perspective, or more in general with regard to the energy sector and climate change.
+As you can see in the bottom cartoon-video on the right, the third attempt had been the winning one!
+But then I did have to carry out this project!
+This blog kept trace of my adventure.
+Here I reported the progress of my research, but I also talked about my life-changing experience in the US, as well as I reported and commented on news that I found particularly interesting in my project’s perspective, or more in general with regard to the energy sector and climate change.

 The extended title of the MERCURY project is “Modeling the European power sector evolution: low-carbon generation technologies (renewables, CCS, nuclear), the electric infrastructure and their role in the EU leadership in climate policy”.
-Here’s its abstract.
+Here is its abstract.

 The reduction of greenhouse gas emissions is a vital target for the coming decades.
 From a technology perspective, power generation is the largest responsible for CO2 emissions, therefore great mitigation efforts will be required in this area.
 From a policy perspective, it is common opinion that the European Union is and will remain leader in implementing clean policies.
 Basing on these considerations, the power sector and the European Union will be the two key actors of this project.
 The main tool adopted in this work will be WITCH, the integrated assessment model developed at Fondazione Eni Enrico Mattei.